In this article, we summoned helpful tips to help you with Solid API integration.

 Access to SolidGate API

 Authorization is required for transmitting requests to SolidGate.
 It can be granted by signing requests to our API.
-The control signature of the payment notification details allows to verify the source and the integrity of the payment notification details transmitted between merchant and gateway.
+The control signature of the payment notification details allows to verify the source and the integrity of the payment notification details transmitted between the merchant and gateway.

 You should apply the merchant ID and its secret key to generate the signature.
 Please find detailed instructions here.